BYO iPad Information Video

 - Setting up devices in the week before school commences in January

-- Assistance signing into the Intune Company Portal app (required for internet connection at school)
+- Assistance signing into the Intune Company Portal app

 - AirPrint functionality at school

 Due to the device being owned by the family, all other technical support and warranty issues will need to be sourced by the student's family from an external source.

 For enquiries or to request a support session, please contact the school IT Department: firstname.lastname@example.org

 Q: Why only allow iPads and no other mobile devices or laptops?